Digital Nomad Life in Istria, Croatia

 What do people appreciate most about the culture in Istria?

 "Expats in Istria, often appreciate the region's rich history and cultural heritage, which is reflected in its architecture, festivals, and traditions.
 They also value the local cuisine, which is a unique blend of Italian, Croatian, and other Mediterranean influences.
 The warm and welcoming nature of the Istrians is another aspect that expats appreciate, as they are known for their hospitality and friendliness.
 The slower pace of life in Istria is also a big draw for many expats, allowing them to enjoy a more relaxed and stress-free lifestyle.
 Additionally, the beautiful natural landscapes, from the stunning coastline to the rolling hills and vineyards, are highly appreciated.
-Lastly, expats enjoy the high quality of life in Istria, including the safety, cleanliness, and affordability of the region," remarked one member in Istria.
+Lastly, expats enjoy the high quality of life in Istria, including the safety, cleanliness, and affordability of the region," explained one person living in Istria, Croatia.

 What do people find most challenging about the culture in Istria?